python-websockets/websockets/docs/reference/index.rst

 Convenience imports
 -------------------

-For convenience, many public APIs can be imported directly from the ``websockets`` package.
+For convenience, some public APIs can be imported directly from the ``websockets`` package.